jdjakub/phd-thesis/appendix-bl.md

 We then face a further *synchronisation* problem, where we must alter the display order whenever the order map is changed, and insert or remove entries from the order map to match its source.

-Other thoughts along these lines included *parent* maps for delegating lookups (similar to JavaScript's prototype system), *inverse* maps, and *meta* maps for possibly collecting all of these (drawing inspiration from Lua's metatables).
+Other thoughts along these lines included *parent* maps for delegating lookups (similar to \ac{JS}'s prototype system), *inverse* maps, and *meta* maps for possibly collecting all of these (drawing inspiration from Lua's metatables).
 Of these, we will only discuss inverse maps in more detail.

 Inverse maps come from the view of a map as a mathematical function from key names to values.
 Often in advanced data structures (such as those for graphical diagrams) it is essential to know "who points to me" via some key.
 For example, the question "Is this node the `source` of anyone else?" is a natural one, but normally it is impossible to answer based on ordinary dictionary keys.
 In ordinary programming languages, this information needs to be kept track of separately; say, in a manually synchronised list called `sources` that lives on the node.
 It is frustrating that the "forward" question is trivially answered by just following a map entry, yet the "backward" question has to be hacked around like this.^[Norvig's "Relation" pattern\ \cite{DynPat} for dynamic languages is relevant to this sort of concern.]